Today’s guests have a few expectations when booking a table.

-You can setup your floor plan directly in the app and fully control party sizes and online availability.
-You get a free, easy to install widget that shows real time table availability for your guests to book directly from your website or social media profiles.
+The system enables easy floor plan setup and control over party sizes and availability directly through the app, and also comes with an easy to install widget that shows real time table availability for your guests to book directly from your website or social media profiles.

 Eat App offers a system that is the easiest way to take online reservations without the headache of expensive software and complicated pricing structures.

-Eat App also supports restaurants with flexible and powerful shift management, credit card hold for reducing no shows, iOS and Android manager apps for on-the-fly management, as well as cross-restaurant data sync if you have multiple branches or operate as a group.
+This efficient system also helps restaurants with flexible and powerful shift management, credit card hold for reducing no shows, iOS and Android manager apps for on-the-fly management, as well as cross-restaurant data sync if you have multiple branches or operate as a group.

-In addition you can benefit from POS integration and take your hospitality and marketing to the next level with guest analytics data, like spend per guest, itemized menu items per guest and voided tickets.
+Eat App's various integration possibilities including POS, phone and payment integrations take your hospitality and marketing to the next level with guest advanced data, like spend per guest, itemized menu items per guest and voided tickets, and improved customer service.